RN255/Rurally/README.md

 ## A website for a fictional business called 'Rurally'
 - Website is live at: https://rn255.github.io/Rurally/
 ## Latest update:
-  - front page is completed
+  - whole site is complete basic
   - it is not yet responsive for mobile
+## Next steps
+  - privacy policy
+  - contact section
+  - mobile responsive